 Cornwall Voluntary Sector Forum is one of 11 Cornish organisations in a partnership created to help Cornwall’s most socially excluded communities return to employment, education and training.

 ‘Positive People’ or ‘Poosedhogyon’ (Cornish for Positive People) is jointly funded by the Big Lottery Fund and the European Social Fund and aims to help over 1,300 individuals who are out of work to build their skills, confidence and motivation.
 This includes people with disabilities, mental health issues, ex-offenders, homeless people and those over 50.
-Support for individuals will include basic literacy and numeracy skills, help to master digital technology, and preparation for work including job search.
+Support for individuals will includes basic literacy and numeracy skills, help to master digital technology, and preparation for work including job search.

 Lead partner Pluss will begin to deliver the £5million programme in early 2017 for the next three years.
 The partners are: